CS411F17/project/README.md

 # Phoodable
 Phoodable is a web application that aims to help users decide a restaurant to visit by offering 2 features:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Regular Search: User enters term + location and most relevant restaurants is returned
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Regular Search: User enters term + location and relevant restaurants with their key information is returned

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• "I'm Feeling Lucky": User simply enters a location and a single restaurant is returned
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• "I'm Feeling Lucky": User simply enters a location and a single restaurant with its key information is returned

 Phoodable requires authentication with Facebook and uses Yelp Fusion API to help generate restaurant recommendations.
-Further information about this project may be found within the documentations folder.
+Further information about this project may be found within the documentations folder of this repository.

 <p align="center">
   <img src="https://github.com/CS411F17/Phoodable/blob/master/documentations/phoodablegif.gif">